A message from the Program Director

 Our anesthesiology education faculty has trained at premier programs across the country, bringing their experience and knowledge to Health Quest and preparing you for leadership in tomorrow’s healthcare.
 Our Anesthesiology Residency Program offers excellent clinical training, access to a diverse patient population and experience with significant comorbidities.
 All surgical specialties are represented in our program with high volumes of orthopedic, robotic, neurosurgical and cardiac cases.
 Given the complexity of our patient population and the diversity of cases, our residents will be uniquely prepared for independent anesthesia practice.

-Health Quest Anesthesiology (PGY 2-4 or CA1-CA3) has six residency positions each year, all of which are linked in the National Residency Matching Program (NRMP) with a Health Quest Transitional Year Internship.
+Health Quest Anesthesiology (PGY 2-4 or CA1-CA3) has six residency positions each year, all of which are linked with a Health Quest Transitional Year Internship.
 This allows you to complete all four years of post-graduate training within the Health Quest system.
-Residents will rotate through various service lines at VBMC, as well as Albany Medical Center (AMC) for pediatric and ICU rotations.
-As a new program, we will have six (6) PGY 1 categorical positions, linked with the transitional year program, as well as six (6) PGY 2 (CA1) positions for the 2020-2021 academic year.

 We are very excited that you are considering our residency program.

 Anesthesiology Residency Program